These are among the questions we are asked most often, and this article is the most frequently read Bible FAQ on our Website.

 A boy or girl who discovers homosexual feelings should realize that, like other interests and feelings, it may be only a passing phase that will fade away in time.
 Meanwhile, he or she should avoid becoming obsessed with the feelings or indulging in any kind of sexual activity.

 A homosexual Christian man or woman is presented with great challenges, and great strength is often achieved by learning to deal with great challenges.
-Perhaps God has some special mission in mind for that person that is best accomplished outside the restrictions imposed by traditional marriage and family duties.
+Perhaps God has some special role in mind for that person that is best accomplished outside the restrictions imposed by traditional marriage and family duties.

 In modern Western culture we associate touching, kissing and the word "love" with a sexual relationship.
 But that was not at all the case in Biblical era culture.
 Most Bible scholars say these relationships were no more than close friendships.
 That is especially clear in the case of Jesus and John - the word translated as "loved" was the Greek word agape, which means kindness and respect rather than romantic or sexual love.